Jesse Thorn: Career

 Thorn and the show were mentioned in The Wall Street Journal, Time Magazine and Salon.com, with Salon describing Thorn's interviewing style as combining "the civility and preparedness of [Terry] Gross leavened with the good humor of [Conan] O'Brien."
+Thorn's discussion of the concept of "New Sincerity" was noted in a 2007 USA Weekend feature and a 2008 scholarly article.